kimwalisch/SmtCacheBlocking/README.md

 # SmtCacheBlocking

-The question this benchmark tries to answer:
+This benchmark tries to answer the question:

 In a multi-threaded program should we try to assign half of the cache to the first thread and the other half of the cache to the second thread